Fgeorgelewis/Movie-Soundtrack-Analysis/README.md

 I analyzed the number of movie releases by month:

-- **Rap Soundtrack Films**: July, February, June, May, August.
+- **Rap Soundtrack Films**: Feburary and summer months.
 - **Non-Rap Films**: December and summer months.

-This pattern suggests summer is a prime season for rap films, and February’s spike aligns with Black History Month.
+This trend indicates that summer is a peak season for both rap and non-rap soundtrack films, while the February spike in rap soundtrack releases may be connected to Black History Month.

 ![Release Month Distribution](plots/rap_non_rap_seasons.png)